betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 ## Controlling When an Expectation Retires ##

-When a mock method is called, Google Mock only consider expectations that are still active.
+When a mock strategy is called, Google Mock only consider expectations that are still active.
 An expectation is active when created, and becomes inactive (aka _retires_) when a call that has to occur later has occurred.
 For example, in